iamslash/TIL/kubernetes/README.md

 * Pod
   * A thin wrapper around one or more containers
 * DaemonSet
-  * Implements a single instance of a pod on a worker node
+  * Implements a single instance of a pod on every worker node
 * Deployment
   * Details how to roll out (or roll back) across versions of your application
 * ReplicaSet